Best Tokyo Barbeque Spots: Sizzling Summer Meateries

 You can go there empty-handed and enjoy an unforgettable barbecue experience!
 It's also possible for you to bring your own food and drinks.
 There is a store where you can purchase grills, kettles, and accessories as well.

 The BBQ Beach (Japanese)

 Urban Farm BBQ Terrace is recommended for large groups of 10 people or more.
 Tables are all lined up, everyone sits together, and there will be some serious elbow-bumping and smoke, but in the end you get to savor what you came for—BBQ!
 There is a vegetable farm in the vicinity, and they sell the vegetables for grilling as well.
 Halal meat is also offered here.

 Located just outside Shinjuku Station, this Tokyo barbeque haven can be found on the rooftop of the Flags building.
 Each table has its own stove, charcoal and seasoning.
 You can order the BBQ ingredients upon reservation, but you can also bring your own if you want.
-An all-you-can drink option is also available.
-It costs 2,000yen for 3 hours and 1,000 for elementary school children.
 It's a good place to enjoy a casual, family-style barbeque without the hassle of cleaning up.

 Immediate access from Shinjuku Station via JR and other routes

 Carvino is an Italian-style BBQ restaurant with a Tuscan grill concept.
 Focusing on high-quality meats, such as T-bone steaks, sirloin, and uncured hams, with an accompaniment of fresh grilled vegetables, Carvino creates an enjoyable Italia-style atmosphere with good food and good drinks.

 A: Tokyo Dome City Meets Port 3F, 1-3-61 Koraku, Bunkyo-ku, Tokyo